Smithsonian/ngehtsim/README.md

     (.venv) $ cd ./ngehtsim/examples/example_data_generation
     (.venv) $ python ./generate_observation.py
 ```

+## Versioning scheme

+For this repository, we attempt to adhere to the `major.minor.patch` [Semantic Versioning](https://semver.org) numbering scheme.

 # Licensing

 See the [LICENSE](./LICENSE) file for details on the licensing of this software.